 Another great nature area for long walks.
 The terrain is slightly hilly, spacious and offers several trails that can be combined into a longer loop.
 Komoka Provincial Park can be found on the north-west border of the city.
 Start your walk from a parking lot on Gideon Drive.
 Also, don’t forget to take water and snacks, if you come here with children.
 But there is one significant drawback: you must pay for the parking lot and the fee is going up regularly.
-As of now, the fee is $4.25 for each vehicle.
+As of now, the fee is $5.25 for two hours per vehicle.
 The high fee is discouraging, especially if one remembers times when there was no fee at all.
-So instead of walking in Komoka 10 times a year, we only go once.
+So instead of walking in Komoka 20 times a year, we only go once.
 The time needed for a walk: approx. 90-180 min.

 Beware of wildlife in all green areas in and around London, coyotes particularly.
 There have been increased sightings of coyotes in the last decade.
 Dusk and dawn are the times when you can spot them, especially if you go for a walk with your dog.
 Make sure your pet is on a leash.
 Freely running dogs can lure a coyote to you or they can become their prey.